MicrosoftDocs/power-platform/power-platform/well-architected/security/incident-response.md

 Recovery metrics measure how long it takes to fix an issue.
 In the event of a shutdown, there might be an urgency regarding the remediation times.
 To stabilize the system, it takes time to apply fixes, patches, and tests, and deploy updates.
 Determine containment strategies to prevent further damage and the spread of the incident.
 Develop eradication procedures to completely remove the threat from the environment.

- **Tradeoff**: There's a tradeoff between reliability targets and remediation times.
+ > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: There's a tradeoff between reliability targets and remediation times.
 During an incident, it's likely that you don't meet other nonfunctional or functional requirements.
 For example, you might need to disable parts of your system while you investigate the incident, or you might even need to take the entire system offline until you determine the scope of the incident.
 Business decision-makers need to explicitly decide what the acceptable targets are during the incident.
 Clearly specify the person that's accountable for that decision.

 ### Learn from an incident